ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 The [quasi-continuous delivery mode](https://code.facebook.com/posts/270314900139291/rapid-release-at-massive-scale/) is another example of using both strategies to deploy new features to 1% of the users in the first ring, then 20%, 50%, and 100%, continuing with the same pattern to the second ring, and so on.

-You can use either the ring deployment model or the feature flag strategy to implement the progressive exposure DevOps practice - it boils down to how cautious you want to be when rolling out releases and exposing features.
+You can use either the ring deployment model or the feature flag strategy to implement the progressive exposure DevOps practice - they are symbiotic.
+It all boils down to how cautious you want to be when rolling out releases and exposing features.
 I recommend that you experiment with both.
 Start by using deployment rings to progressively expose a new release, then use feature flags to fine tune each release in production.

 I think of a ![Trolley](_img/rings-or-feature-flags/Trolley.png) when using the **ring deployment** model to deploy a release and a ![Small screw driver](_img/rings-or-feature-flags/ScrewDriver.png) when using **feature flags** to fine tune the release.